 We have decided on the following guidelines for 2018 trophy qualification:

 - All classes are eligible to receive trophies.

-- A competitor must attend a minimum of five (out of seven) point events to qualify.
+- A competitor must attend a minimum of FOUR (out of SIX) point events to qualify.

 - If a competitor chooses to attend all seven events, his score will be based on his five best results.

 - Ten points are awarded for a first place finish, nine points for a second place finish, eight points for a third place finish, etc.or BMW & MINI classes trophies will be awarded to the top three qualifying drivers in each class.

 - For Non-BMW/PAX Class trophies will be awarded to the top third of qualifying drivers.
 Example: 15 qualifying drivers.
 Trophies awarded to the top 5.
 (This may be adjusted slightly at the committee’s discretion.)